spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 logger.error("An error was encountered!")
 ```

-Any of the officially [Python logging levels](https://docs.python.org/3.6/library/logging.html#levels) may be used.
+Any of the official [Python logging levels](https://docs.python.org/3.6/library/logging.html#levels) may be used.

 By default, Sparv will write log output with level WARNING and higher to the terminal.
 The user can change the log level
 with the flag `--log [LOGLEVEL]`.
 Most commands support this flag.
 The user can also choose to write the log output to a